 If the assumption is that the stock super-heroine is not as muscular as a professional fighter, remove 15 pounds of muscle.

 Variant assumptions + names-dropping

-The tracings done by artist Greg Land have established the use of pornographic models for super-heroines, and the data available on height/weight for such women with a matching physique — slim, unusually well-endowned, but not actually muscled — leads to values circa 5’6” and 130 lbs, though most such models are shorter than 5’6”.
+The tracings done by artist Greg Land have established the use of pornographic models for super-heroines.
+The data available on height/weight for such women with a matching physique — slim, unusually well-endowed, but not actually muscled — leads to values circa 5’6” and 130 lbs.
+However, most such models are shorter than 5’6”.

 For women in terrific shape and with a gorgeous physique, but who are neither genuinely top-heavy or muscular, some actresses at the height of their attractiveness are probably good benchmarks.
 For such women, the sourcebook values are correct – the stock 5’6”, 120 lbs. heroine occupies the middle ground between Megan Fox and Jessica Alba in terms of height and bulk.

 For a low weight, actress Jessica Biel (with an aggressive level of fitness and little extra body fat) is 5’8” and 110 lbs..
 An actress with a more brazenly three-dimensional constitution would be Monica Bellucci at roughly 5’7” and 145 lbs.

 For all such values, keep in mind that beautiful actresses are generally photographed, dressed, etc. to appear taller and lighter.
 However, the women mentioned in this section are tall enough that their height is usually not exaggerated on-screen.
 If only to allow their male co-stars to still appear significantly taller.